Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Test Case

 \section{Test Case}

-The geometry investigated is the Airbus XRF-1 wind tunnel model \cite{Mann2019} equipped with UHBR through flow nacelles \cite{Spinner2021}, as shown in Fig. \ref{fig:setup_overview}.
+The geometry investigated is the Airbus XRF1 wind tunnel model \cite{Mann2019} equipped with UHBR through flow nacelles \cite{Spinner2021}, as shown in Fig. \ref{fig:setup_overview}.
 It is representative of a state-of-the -art long-range transport aircraft and was designed for high speed testing in cryogenic wind tunnel facilities.
 The reference flow conditions of this study are motivated by the available wind tunnel test points as well as the high computational demands for scale-resolving simulations at high Reynolds numbers.
 The data analyzed in this study was measured and simulated at a Reynolds number of $3.3 \times 10^6$, a Mach number of $0.84$, and an angle of attack of $-4$°.
+The selected angle of attack in this study is unexpectedly low, constraining the flight envelope at high cruise Mach number and aligning with FAA design speed specifications.
+Such conditions are critical for demonstrating $V_{DF}$ (demonstrated flight diving speed) \cite{Part25-335}, making understanding of associated aerodynamic behavior and buffet onset essential.